goschtl/zope/zopetoolkit/doc/source/process/buildbots.rst

   build server quickly, and
 - subscribe your sender email address to `zope-tests@zope.org
   <https://mail.zope.org/mailman/listinfo/zope-tests>`_
+- you can bug Jens to add the address if you can't receive mails with it

 The subject line should be formatted like this::